Closing the Door: Reducing Energy Costs

 While switching from fluorescent to LED or fiber optic lighting can help reduce energy costs and improve presentation in refrigerated cases, another way to accomplish this is to switch from an open case to one with doors.

-Angeli's Central Market, a three-store independent based in Iron River, Mich., recently replaced open dairy cases with three 40-foot runs of doored cases from Zero Zone, North Prairie, Wis., in its remodeled Menominee, Mich., store.
+Angeli's Central Market, a three-store independent based in Iron River, Michigan, recently replaced open dairy cases with three 40-foot runs of doored cases from Zero Zone, North Prairie, Wisconsin in its remodeled Menominee, Michigan store.
 The doored cases consume one-third as much electricity as their open predecessors, said Mike Jankovich, director of operations for Angeli's.
 “I'd say you could pay for the cases in three to four years just on the energy savings.”

 Consumers like the change, Jankovich said.
 “They think products are fresher and colder behind the doors.”
 Moreover, the appearance of the case doesn't change as inventory draws down.
 “With bagged cheese, you can be down to two or three units, but it still looks great because shoppers don't know there's a gap behind it,” he noted.
 By contrast, open cases look best when they're fully stocked.